-The amplifier has three stages, each equipped with a usual NPN small
+The amplifier has two stages, each equipped with a usual NPN small

 signal transistor (you can use any available type):

 The first stage is a voltage amplifier with a resonant LC circuit

 for 77.5 kHz in its collector.
 To reduce load influences from the